hmparsons-sde/ASSIGNMENT-Tamagotchi/README.md

 # USER STORIES

-1. The user can play an interactive, dynamic game with a Tamagotchi-style virtual pet.
+1. The user can interact with a Tamagotchi-style game interface.
-2. The pet can eat, play, sleep, and fight.
+2. The user's virtual pet can eat, play, sleep, and fight.
 3. Each option has two buttons which impact both the target score and overall points average.
 4. A dynamic progress bar reflects changes to the overall health score of the pet.
 5. The user can choose to personalize their pet by uploading an image (via url) to the site.